barakharyati/tomtom-mcp/README.md

 - add markers, routes, polygons and other layers defined by the style and request;
 - render all layers into an image using that style.

-The server converts the rendered image to PNG and returns it to the frontend as a Base64 data URL.
+The server converts the rendered image to PNG and returns as Base64 string.

 Simple example of the response format sent to the frontend: